kermitt2/grobid/Readme.md

 GROBID (or Grobid, but not GroBid nor GroBiD) means **G**ene**R**ation **O**f **BI**bliographic **D**ata.

 GROBID is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications.
-First developments started in 2008 as a hobby.
-In 2011 the tool has been made available in open source.
-Work on GROBID has been steady as a side project since the beginning and is expected to continue as such.
+First developments started in 2008 as a hobby, following a suggestion by Laurent Romary (Inria, France).
+In 2011, the tool has been made available in open source.
+Work on GROBID has been steady as a side project since the beginning and is expected to continue as such, facilitated in particular to the continuous support of Inria.

 The following functionalities are available: